marcsances/rolelive/README.md

+# We're working on a new, exciting version with more features!

+We're building a Discord server to get more feedback and give updates.
+Feel free to join here: https://discord.gg/XBAtC4MxKb

 # rolelive

 This is a very quickly hacked together Discord bot that monitors when a user with a certain role goes live on Twitch and makes a notification on the given Discord channel.
 Current version is rolelive2.py.

 Users can add their streams using the !addstream command.